 - I have received a University-administered fellowship from my department and am also receiving federal grant funds for my graduate education.
 Can I use both the fellowship and my federal funds for educational costs in the same term?

 Accepting additional financial support while already receiving another form of financial aid may require that you reduce or pay back some of the funds from other sources.
 You should check with all of the sources from which you expect to receive funding in the same term to determine what restrictions or conditions, if any, there are on your acceptance of the funds.

 - I have received a University-administered fellowship and also have a graduate assistantship.
 Can I receive funds from both the fellowship and assistantship in the same term?

 Some University-administered fellowships allow the recipient to receive additional funding up to the equivalent of a 25% graduate assistantship in the same term.
-Examples of such fellowships are the Doctoral Dissertation Fellowship, the Interdisciplinary Doctoral Fellowship, and the DOVE Fellowship.
 You should check with the source of your fellowship to determine what restrictions or conditions, if any, there are on your receipt of graduate assistantship, or other, support while you hold a fellowship.